Nakajima B5N: Equipment

 The navigator/bombardier/observer position was equipped with a Type 90 bombsight, which was a long vertical tube located in the front-left of the seat.
 There was also a Type 3 reflector compass for precise navigation that was mounted on the top of the cockpit frame.
 The radio-operator/gunner position was equipped with one of the standard-issue radio sets for navy three-seater aircraft (Type 96 Mk3 earlier and Type 2 Mk3 later) that was mounted in front of the radio-operator/gunner's seat and behind the navigator/bombardier/observer's seat.

 The radio-operator/gunner also operated one flexible 7.7 mm (.303 in) Type 92 machine gun at the rear end of the cockpit.
 One Type 91 torpedo could be mounted on the racks that were fixed eccentrically to the right at the bottom of the fuselage.
 Alternatively, racks could be replaced to carry either one 800 kg bomb (e.g., Type 99 No 80 armor-piercing bomb) or two 250 kg bombs (e.g., Type 98 No 25 land bomb) or six 60 kg bombs (e.g., Type 2 No 6 land bomb).
 Replacing the racks and exchanging between the torpedo and bombs was not a trivial process and could take more than two hours to complete.

 Initially, most of the B5N bombers were painted in silver, which was the color used throughout the early stages of the Second Sino-Japanese War.
 The color eventually changed to dark green before the start of the Pacific War.

 Operational history

 The B5N was primarily employed as a carrier-based aircraft and occasionally as a land-based bomber.
 It carried a crew of three: pilot, navigator/bombardier/observer, and radio-operator/gunner.
-Like with other IJN multi-seat aircraft, an individual bomber was commanded by the senior ranking crew member aboard, which could be the observer rather than the pilot.
+As with other IJN multi-seat aircraft, an individual bomber was commanded by the senior ranking crew member aboard, which could be the observer rather than the pilot.